conceptadev/rockets-react/packages/react-material-ui/src/components/AppBar/README.md

 array containing information about the pages listed on the drawer

+> The AppBar.Drawer props extend from the `Drawer` component props, so every prop is interchangeable between those two.

 ## AppBar.Main

 The Main component serves as a wrapper for the navigation bar and page content.